chihieuwe/cs50-final/README.md

 The website was implemented by using what was learned in 'Finance' problem set in cs50: form validation, app route, interacting with database using SQLite.

+Install locally:
+1. Install WSL & Ubuntu.
+2. Install Git.
+3. To be continued...

 *How to use:*

 * Go to register page and create an account.